evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 ### Modules

-For patches that run tests based off of changes across multiple projects, the modules field may be defined to specify other git projects with configurations specifying the way that changes across them are applied within the patch at runtime.
+For versions that run tests based off of changes across multiple projects, the modules field may be defined to specify other git projects with configurations specifying the way that changes across them are applied within the patch at runtime.
 If configured correctly, the left